PD Dr. med. Karl Wieser

 - Implantation of anatomical and reverse total shoulder joint prostheses, as well as partial joint operations, including revision surgery

-- Arthroscopic capsulotomy and catheter mobilisation for frozen shoulder
+- Arthroscopic capsulotomy and catheter mobilization for frozen shoulder

 - Arthroscopic and open surgical release for tennis elbow

 - Neurolysis and anterior nerve transposition (sometimes working together with our hand surgeons)

 - Arthrolysis for post-traumatic or postoperative joint stiffness

 - Implantation of total or partial elbow prostheses, including revision surgery

 - Osteosynthesis and ligament repairs, including revision surgery for all traumatic lesions of the upper limb